-It is important to look after your back after pregnancy.
+It is important to look after your back after you have had a baby.
 It is at risk because:

 - Your abdominal muscles are weak.
-These normally help to support the spine - Your joints are more flexible due to the increased amount of hormones in your body.
+These normally help to support the spine - Your joints are more flexible due to the increased amount of hormones in your body - Babies require lifting and carrying, feeding and changing.
+These activities will all put a strain in your back